iQua/llmpebase/README.md

 ## Baseline Prompt engineering algorithms

 There are three baseline algorithms, including Few-shot prompting, Chain-of-Thought (CoT) prompting, and Zero Shot Chain-of-Thought.
-To apply these algorithms on on the Game of 24, GSM8K, and MMLU datasets, one may need to perform the following comments.
+To apply these algorithms on the Game of 24, GSM8K, and MMLU datasets, one may need to perform the following comments.

 1. Perform these algorithms with ChatGPT on the GSM8K dataset by running
     ```console